fdcl-gwu/cpp-plots/README.md

 * Python code:
     This is the client connection.
 Python code receives the data from the C++ code and plots them.

-Both of these codes utilize multithreading to so that data transmission and plotting work independently.
+Both of these codes utilize multithreading so that the data transmission and plotting work independently.

 ### C++ code
 ```